CCNA1 ITN Module 3 - Protocols and Models

 • high humidity, moisture/corrosion can occur

-ALL of your graded work needs to go into your binders.
-Don't get behind on this please.
+Note: ALL of your returned work needs to go into your binders.
+Don't get behind on this please!!
+Binders will be graded next in two weeks

 Start Module 3, Section 6 - Data Encapsulation